Since I've had Buffy on the brain lately for the first time in a awhile, let me break it down.

 Buffy Season 7: Conversations With Dead People.

 This more then any other is the real beginning of the final season's arc.
 It's romantic importance is there, we learn something about what's going on with Spike.
-Like the Musical it tried to make itself important to every plot, though it's strangely the only episode of the series Xander isn't in.
+Like the Musical it tried to make itself important to every plot, though it's strangely the only episode of the entire series Xander isn't in.

 Angel Season 4: Apocalypse, Nowish.